 Ease of use and self-testing are some of the reasons why Transvault Sprint has been successfully deployed as an Assisted Migration service offering.
 Unlike Managed Migrations, where the service partner is likely to deliver an end-to-end migration service, Assisted Migrations focus only on the pre-production phases of planning, installation and piloting, leaving the customer’s own engineers to get involved in an initial proof-of-concept and then complete the migration project.

-Archive migrations are confounding types of projects sometimes – the requirement to retrieve and validate all of the millions of emails in even a small corporate archive can uncover large pockets of data that need special attention and even customized processing.
+Archive migrations are confounding types of projects sometimes – the requirement to retrieve and validate all of the millions of emails in even a small corporate archive can uncover large pockets of data that need special attention and even customised processing.
 Whilst modern email archive systems are fairly reliable now, some of this data was stored away many years ago by earlier software versions, yet to earn a reputation for accuracy or reliability.

 The value of working with a certified partner is that they know archives and migrations and can diagnose and resolve such issues, with an option to apply an in-box upgrade to Transvault Migrator, the most powerful solution in the world with over 400 parameter switches that can be used to adjust methods of processing and tolerances to non-conformity.
 Migrator licences also include a provision for adaptive development – this is customised development commissioned by a partner to manage a very specific outcome for a customer.